jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 - v1.0.9:
   - In case of `request-termination` plugin there is no longer SOAP/XML - 200 error
   - `xsdApiSchemaInclude`: support the inclusion of multiple XSD schemas from the plugin configuration (without download)
+  - Enhance the documentation for Kubernetes, Konnect and KIC